Christianity in Roman Britain: 1st century

-Second and third centuries
+2nd and 3rd centuries

 Precisely when Christianity arrived in Roman Britain is not known.
 The province experienced a constant influx of people from across the empire, some of whom were possibly Christians.
 There is nevertheless a difference between transient Christians who may have arrived in Britain and a settled, Romano-British Christian community.
-Dorothy Watts suggested that Christianity was perhaps introduced to Britain in the latter part of the second century.
+Historian Dorothy Watts suggested that Christianity was perhaps introduced to Britain in the latter part of the 2nd century.

-Circa 200, the Carthaginian theologian Tertullian included Britain in a list of places reached by Christianity in his work, Adversus Judaeos.
-The Greek theologian Origen also wrote that Christianity had reached Britain.
+Around 200, the Carthaginian theologian Tertullian included Britain in a list of places reached by Christianity in his work, Adversus Judaeos.
+His contemporary, the Greek theologian Origen also wrote that Christianity had reached Britain.
 The accuracy of these statements can be questioned given that both writers had a strong rhetorical aspect to their work, which was designed to glorify what was still an illegal and underground religious movement.
 It is nevertheless possible that Tertullian and Origen were basing their statements on some reality.